 A full time law student may audit, for no academic credit, up to one course per academic year.
-Students must receive prior permission from the professor and the Senior Associate Dean for Academic and Faculty Affairs.
+Students wishing to audit a course must receive prior permission from the professor and the Senior Associate Dean for Academic and Faculty Affairs.